Caught early and treated with antibiotics, Lyme disease is usually a short-term health issue.

-Lyme disease is a growing health threat in today’s world.
-In the U.S. alone, some 300,000 people are diagnosed with lyme disease each year according to a new estimate from the Centers for Disease Control and Prevention (CDC).
-But that’s just a preliminary estimate; research is underway to refine the numbers, with the expectation that the actual number is much higher.
-And reports of lyme are rising across the globe.
+Lyme Disease is a growing health threat everywhere.
+In the U.S. alone, some 300,000 people are diagnosed with Lyme Disease each year, according to the Centers for Disease Control and Prevention (CDC).
+But that’s just a preliminary estimate; research is underway to refine the numbers, with the expectation by many doctors treating Lyme that the actual number is much higher.
+Reports of Lyme continue to rise across the globe.

-Generally not a big deal when diagnosed and treated right after a tick transmits the infection, lyme left untreated is another story.
-A frightening story, as told by science writer Paula Weintraub in her book Cure Unknown: Inside the Lyme Epidemic.
+Untreated Lyme can be a frightening story, as told by many sufferers including science writer Paula Weintraub in her book Cure Unknown: Inside the Lyme Epidemic.
 Check out her article “Why You Should be Afraid of Lyme Disease” here.

-Lyme and other infections spread by ticks can lead to myriad devastating symptoms, both mental and physical.
-The longer the bacteria have roamed the body, the more entrenched they become—and the longer it can take for treatment to improve your health.
+Infections spread by ticks can lead to myriad devastating symptoms, both mental and physical.
+The longer the bacteria roam the body, the more entrenched they become—and the longer it can take for treatment to improve your health.

-Incredible but true: There’s so much misinformation about lyme that countless people aren’t getting treated soon enough to avoid the nightmare of chronic lyme, even though it is both preventable and treatable.
+Incredible but true: Misinformation about Lyme means countless people aren’t getting treated soon enough to avoid the nightmare of chronic Lyme, even though it’s treatable.

 People are told so many things erroneously:

-“You didn’t see a tick bite or get a bull’s-eye rash along with other symptoms so you aren’t infected.”
+“You didn’t see a tick bite or get a bull’s-eye rash so you aren’t infected.”
 The truth?
 As many a half the people diagnosed never saw a tick; many more never got the rash.

-Or, “Your test is negative, so you don’t have lyme.”
-Lyme testing to date is imperfect; a negative test result doesn’t necessarily mean there’s no lyme infection.
+Or, “Your test is negative, so you don’t have Lyme.”
+Lyme testing is imperfect; a negative test result doesn’t necessarily mean there’s no Lyme infection.

-- Share what you know with someone in your community.
+- Share what you know in the community where you live.

 - Learn more by exploring the headings at the top of this page and the category selection on the right.

-- Discover recent news and research by “liking” LifeLoveLyme on Facebook.
+- Get the latest news and research by following LifeLoveLyme on Facebook and Twitter.